Course for yoga teachers, teacher trainees (and wellness professionals with yoga experience) with Charlotte Watts SYT

 Written assessment = 4

-Each of the 12 sessions will roughly be set out in the following format:
+Each of the 12 sessions will be set out in a format such as this :

 - Toilet breaks and refreshments during discussion times to maximise the time

 - Weekly handouts given at the course – beginning of sessions – building up to a comprehensive folder of notes

 - Weekly home reading/watching/self-enquiry/practice sheet given out weekly – end of sessions

 - Audio of the practice taught sent after for guided Home Exploration

 - Pre-reading of Charlotte’s book Yoga Therapy for Digestive Health a prerequisite – passages from the book may be recommended for weekly reading or preparation